Ishan-Chawla01/Health-AI/README.md

     - For hospitalization prediction, run the cell with the comment heading `# Hospitalization prediction program` and the cell below it.
     - Other cells are for data pre-processing if the need persists upon execution of the aforementioned cells.

+## Basic UI Design

+You can view the basic UI design in the [HealthAssistant.pdf](./HealthAssistant.pdf) file.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.